sachagavino/astroMUGS/docs/source/index.md

 html_theme.sidebar_secondary.remove: true
 ---

-# The PyData Sphinx Theme
+# The documentation of chemdiskpy

-A clean, Bootstrap-based Sphinx theme by and for [the PyData community](https://pydata.org).
+A modular, user-friendly pipeline to couple MHD, radiative transfer, and chemistry, in the context of multi-grain simulations.

 ```{gallery-grid}
 :grid-columns: 1 2 2 3